How to apply

 The goal is to deliver novel fast, robust, and rigorous methodologies for:

 The results from this research project will enhance the SHM technologies and boost the renewable energy’s cost efficiency by reducing monitoring costs and increasing availability for offshore wind and marine structures.
-In particular, this project will address and answer the following novel Research questions:
+In particular, this project will address and answer the following novel research questions:

-KU Leuven – A/Prof Dimitrios Chronopoulos
+KU Leuven: Associate Professor Dimitrios Chronopoulos

 Click on the researcher's name above to learn more about their publication and grant successes.